Wroclaw And Prague In 5 Days - A Lot Of Hassle But Was It All Worth it?

 Tasmanian devil during feeding time at prague zoo

-I had a great time and actually after last time when I was drinking it definitely made up for what I felt was a wasted trip that I didn’t fully enjoy.
+I had a great time in the end and actually after last time when I was here last year (getting drunk) it definitely made up for what I felt was a wasted trip that I didn’t fully enjoy.

-Going Up The Old Town Bridge Tower and Crossing The Charles Bridge
+Going Up The Old Town Bridge Tower / Crossing The Charles Bridge an Beyond!

 View from clock tower bridge prague.czech republic june 2026

-After leaving the zoo I decided not to head straight back to the hostel.
-As much as I was concerned about my finances for the rest of my trip I really didn’t want to waste my time here.
+After the Zoo I decided not to head straight back to the hostel.
+As much as I was concerned about the weather and my finances for the rest of my trip I really didn’t want to waste my time here doing nothing.

 Should You Get a Prague Visitor Pass?

-The pass cost’s 110 Euros for 48 hours.
-I mean I suppose its really a case of whether you will do enough with it in 2 days to justify its price but I think It probanly is enough to get your moneys worth if you really go for it.
+The Prague City pass cost’s 110 Euros for 48 hours.
+I mean I suppose its really a case of whether you will do enough with it in 2 days to justify its price but I think just the incentive to use it makes it worth getting.

 Taking A Walk To See the Nutria